elliottbolzan/SLogo/README.md

 * Elliott Bolzan: this project was a stimulating challenge.
 Its modularity helped me better understand how to divide up the user interface - both visually and in terms of code.
 I also found the process of implementing the parser using recursion to be an interesting challenge.
 Overall, I preferred this project to CellSociety and Breakout: it felt like we were tasked with creating a complete, usable program, while the previous projects felt more gimmicky.
 *

+* Alex Zapata: this project was very interesting, but also very stressing.
+The interestingness of this project is in the fact that it is our first real chunk of code that really feels like a solidified product.
+Further, the challenges associated with understanding user-input made us focus on UI.
+The stressing component of this project was that, because of circumstances outside of this class both academic and personal and the ludicrous amount of time that such a project calls for, I was not able to put in as much time as some of my team-mates which effected my own personal production.
+Altogether a good experience in which I learned a lot and genuinely enjoyed the final product.
+*